stefanschramm/retroload/retroload/README.md

     retroload example.cas

 retroload will try to automatically determine the input format by its content and file extension.
-For formats that are not automatically detected, the `--format` and/or `--machine` options need to be specified.
+For formats that are not automatically detected, the `--format` option need to be specified.

 The list of supported formats and further usage instructions can be obtained by using the integrated help: